weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/reranker-cohere.md

 ## Schema configuration

-The `reranker-cohere` module can be configured for any class.
+The `reranker-cohere` module can be configured for any class in the schema.
 You can also specify options such as the `model` to use, and whether to `returnDocuments` in the response.

-This example configures the `Document` class to use the `reranker-cohere` module, with the `cross-encoder/ms-marco-MiniLM-L-6-v2` model, and to return the documents in the response.
+This example configures the `Document` class to use the `reranker-cohere` module, with the `rerank-multilingual-v2.0` model, and to return the documents in the response.

 ```json
 {